stuartngreen/unisa/README.md

 ##### **[WebGL]**
 **COS3712 - Computer Graphics**<br>
 _Purpose:_ To enable a student to understand and apply the basic principles and techniques of modern computer graphics.
+You can view my assignment project [here](https://stuartngreen.github.io/unisa/webgl-room-scene/).